 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-What do I need to know about sympathetic nerve blocks?
+What you need to know about a sympathetic nerve block:

 Your healthcare provider will ask you to rate your symptoms before the procedure.
 You will remain awake and alert during the procedure so that you can answer questions.
 Your healthcare provider will find the area of the nerve group to be treated.
-He may use fluoroscopy (an x-ray that produces real time images), CT scans, or an ultrasound.
-Next, your healthcare provider will inject the anesthesia into the nerve group area.
+He may use fluoroscopy (an x-ray that produces moving images), CT scans, or an ultrasound.
+He will inject the anesthesia into the nerve group area.
 He will again ask you to rate your symptoms.
 He will also ask you to keep a record of your symptoms and activities.
 He will also ask you to write down when your symptoms return.